Visiting Gilcrease Orchard? This is everything you need to know.

 Las Vegas, NV 89131 (map)

-Hours change throughout the year, but the current fall hours are
+Hours change throughout the year:

-Tuesday, Thursday, Saturday, & Sunday, 7 AM to 2 PM
+FALL HOURS: Tuesday, Thursday, Saturday, & Sunday, 7 AM to 2 PM

 Times will change as the temperature cools.
 We highly recommend checking their Instagram or website for current hours.
 They will also be closed on November 5th for the Happy Hippie Harvest Run.